DaCHack/SynoVideoGPS/README.md

 -------------
 - Install ffmpeg version from Community Repository to enable better Metadata recognition
 - [Enable GPMD support](https://github.com/DaCapitalist/SynoVideoGPS/wiki/Enable-GPMD-support) to find even more videos with GPS data (GoPro only)
 - After the script completed PhotoStation continues to index the new metadata.
 Please wait for the `postgres` and `synoindexplugind` processes to complete before the data will be visible in PhotoStation.
-As long as the indexing continues you will find the progresses on top of the list with significant CPU usage when you enter the command `top`
+As long as the indexing continues you will find the processes on top of the list with significant CPU usage when you enter the command `top`

 Credits
 -------------